Why A Consistent Morning Routine Is So Powerful In Sobriety

 - It helps you start your day on a focused, clear-headed, calm note.

 - Much like exercise, meditating in the morning means you’ve got it done.
 One less thing to forget to do later on.

 - It’s an easier time to focus.
-When you’ve had a long day and a million things to think about, meditation can be a bit trickier, especially if you’re a newb to the practice.
+Meditation can be a bit trickier when you’ve had a long day and a million things to think about, especially if you’re a newbie to the practice.

 - It’s an excellent tool for battling anxiety and depression.

 You don’t have to sit in meditation for an extended period of time to reap the benefits.